Responsibility for communicable disease control

 - Participating in an extensive international cooperation with international bodies such as the EU and WHO.

-The county councils are responsible for implementing the measures that are necessary to prevent the spread of communicable diseases within their region.
-The County Medical Officers are independent authorities, and have the operational responsibility for communicable disease control within their county council.
+The regions are responsible for implementing the measures that are necessary to prevent the spread of communicable diseases within their region.
+The County Medical Officers are independent authorities, and have the operational responsibility for communicable disease control within their region.
 County Medical Officers also have preventive and supervisory duties in addition to their administrative work.

 Other bodies with responsibilities within the prevention and control of communicable diseases include: health care providers, physicians, child health services, environmental health committees, county administrative boards, the Swedish Board of Agriculture, the National Food Agency, and many more.